Fractured

 001

-Apropos of my girlfriend, I’ve developed a deeper appreciation for classical music.
+Through my partner, I’ve developed a deeper appreciation for classical music.
 I gravitate towards anything in a minor key and prefer contemplative works to large orchestral processions.
 Music that doesn’t announce itself but instead feels like someone thinking.

 I had a complicated relationship with learning the piano when I was young, sitting somewhere between obligation and resistance.
-Conversely, my girlfriend, who taught piano, had a healthier relationship with the instrument.
+By contrast, my partner, who taught piano, had a healthier relationship with the instrument.
 Sometimes, I think about her younger self, practising for hours, pressing the keys as if she were asking them questions.

-When I attend recitals, I watch the interplay between the musicians and observe their idiosyncrasies.
-Other times, I let my thoughts drift.
-For some compositions, I close my eyes to better hear the phases of the notes, their attack, decay, and release, a small architecture of sound unfolding in time.
+When I attend recitals, I like to observe the interplay between the musicians and how their idiosyncrasies manifest: their eyelines, expressions, and how they might lean into specific notes or passages.
+At other times, I close my eyes to better focus on the phases of the notes, their attack, decay, and release —a small architecture of sound unfolding in time.

 Maybe that’s all I’m doing: tuning in, tracing outlines, and trying not to miss the quiet parts.